Baeldung/sql-tutorials/setup/README.md

 > sample data for this project, and scripts to assist in generating dump files for each database technology.

 # Process
 When making changes to the schema, these have to be done in the database-schema.yml file first.
+If you want to edit the initial data, then make the changes in the sql-data folder.

 Then, use Liquibase to generate the dumps for each database.
 And finally, commit the new dumps in the dumps folder of the repository.